“I think I should pay more taxes,” said no sole trader ever.

 💡 Remember: if an expense is for both business and personal use, you can only claim costs for the business usage.

-💡 For more information on both business and personal tax deduction, check out the IRD’s handy guide to individual expenses.
+💡 For more information on both business and personal tax deductions, check out the IRD’s handy guide to individual expenses.

 Simple!
 Yet confusing.
 We hear you.
 Let’s dive in.